aweas/DeepUnityBananer/README.md

 ```
 env = UnityEnvironment(file_name = "data/Banana.exe")
 ```
 with one proper to your OS.
+Notebook using pytorch implementation is in location `pytorch/Navigation_pytorch.ipynb`, and tensorflow in `tensorflow/Navigation.ipynb`.